2023 EXHIBITION

 The Dual Wood Canvas and Resin Study allowed me to experiment with conflicting, often opposite, emotions, specifically in relation to grief.
 This is where a single canvas was adorned on both sides; one side exploring joy and reflection; the other side, grief and sadness.
 With a single canvas holding dual, opposing emotions, I explored the possibility that a single person could also hold opposing emotions and still be whole.

-EMOTION STUDY #1
+EMOTION STUDY #1: ANGER

 The Anger Study allowed me to explore the complex interplay of anger and my identity as a black woman.
 I filled a canvas with images that induced anger in order to understand the multiple layers of anger within myself.

-EMOTION STUDY #2
+EMOTION STUDY #2: SADNESS

 The Sadness Study forced me to acknowledge grief in my life and accept it as an integral part of my journey.
 I confronted my discomfort with vulnerability and my avoidance to be seen in sadness.

-EMOTION STUDY #3
+EMOTION STUDY #3: NORMAL

 The Normal Study propelled me to find a balance between my best and worst self to provide an honest view of myself.
 I also found a new, unexpected joy for process itself instead of just focusing on endpoints.